 Foreign Trade Zones have a simplified manipulation process.
 If a repeated manipulation will be performed in the zone, blanket manipulation may be filed.
 Merchandise can be assembled, sorted, cleaned, destroyed, exhibited, labeled, repaired, and repacked.

-Spirits, perfume, and cosmetics companies in the Duty-Free and Travel Retail industry position bonded inventory (no duties paid) in WTDC’s FTZ for distribution onto cruise ships, duty-free stores, Latin America, and the Caribbean.
+Spirits, perfume, electronics, and cosmetics companies in the Duty-Free and Travel Retail industry position bonded inventory (no duties paid) in WTDC’s FTZ for distribution onto cruise ships, duty-free stores, Latin America, and the Caribbean.

 Quarterly Harbor Maintenance Fee (HMF)